Merzasphor/MWSE/docs/source/types/niSourceTexture.md

 ### `platformFilename`

+*Read-only*.
 The platform-specific version of the filename.

 **Returns**: